muhammetdilsiz/muhammetdilsiz.github.io/about.md

 # The title of the page.
 title: Hakkımda

-# Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
 description: >
   1993 yılında Kastamonu ilinin Tosya ilçesinde doğdum.
   İlkokulumu ilçede, liseyi ise il merkezindeki Göl Anadolu Öğretmen Lisesi’nde tamamladım.